mermaid/HolimanDotOrg/_posts/2017-09-14-fire-orange-joy-con.md

  - A thermometer
  - A pair of tongs to fish the Joy-Con out of the boiling dye vat

-The basic principle to dying plastics (or most anything) is that you need a dye that can be absorbed into the plastic (RIT is my go to for dying most things, but it only really dyes natural fibers, so we need a dye meant for plastics/synthetic polymers. iDye Poly works great for this) and heat.
+The basic principle to dyeing plastics (or most anything) is that you need a dye that can be absorbed into the plastic (RIT is my go to for dyeing most things, but it only really dyes natural fibers, so we need a dye meant for plastics/synthetic polymers. iDye Poly works great for this) and heat.
 For maximum dye absorption (and therefor brightness) you want to heat up the water/dye combo as hot as the plastic can take without it melting/warping.
 After a few minutes, you take them out and dunk them in cold water to "seal" in the dye.
 You can then repeat a few more time for max color.

 Let's do this.